oracle-livelabs/database/migrate-ssrs-to-oci/introduction/introduction.md

 This hands-on workshop provides users with step-by-step instructions on migrating Microsoft SSRS Services from On-Premise to OCI (Compute Instance) and configuring the Microsoft SSRS Reporting services.

 **Architecture:**
-This reference architecture includes a compute instance and Object Storage on Oracle Cloud Infrastructure.
+This reference architecture includes a Compute Instance and Object Storage on Oracle Cloud Infrastructure.

 The Oracle Cloud Infrastructure region provides object storage (for backup) that includes a single availability domain with one fault domain.
 It also consists of a virtual cloud network (VCN) with one regional subnet and a service gateway.
 The VCN provides routing tables for the subnet, and the subnet provides its security list access.
 The compute instance has SQL Server Reporting Services in the fault domain.